 How the SEE program can help

-- improved confidence and ability to engage in the community
+- improve their confidence and ability to engage in the community

-- new or improved vocational skills for further study or employment
+- learn new or improve their vocational skills for further study or employment.

 Who is eligible?

-- aged between 15 years and the Age Pension age
+- are aged between 15 years and the Age Pension age

-- deemed suitable for training without any barriers that would prevent successful participation
+- are deemed suitable for training without any barriers that would prevent successful participation

-- either an Australian citizen or permanent resident or having working rights in Australia.
+- are either an Australian citizen or permanent resident or having working rights in Australia.